 "No way.
 Too much work.
 Why?"

-"Sachs is a great neurologist."
+"Sachs was a great neurologist."

-"I know.
-That is why I am reading his book."
+"That's why I'm reading his book."

 "Sorry about your Mom.... medical school is hard core.
 I'm Beth Taylor...planning to study journalism."